luke-gregor/cookiecutter-science-pub/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump, can also link to server data (e.g. UPdata) │
-    ├── docs               <- A default `mkdocs` project; see `writing/markdown/README.md` for details.
+    ├── docs               <- A default `mkdocs` project; see `docs/living-docs.md` for details.
-    │                         Only contains the `mkdocs.yml` file.
-Serve the website with `mkdocs serve` │                         from the `docs` folder.
+    │                         The mkdocs config is in `_/mkdocs/mkdocs.yml` file.
     │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
 Use git lfs to track these │
-    ├── writing            <- Generated analysis md, PDF, LaTeX, etc.
+    ├── latex              <- Generated analysis md, PDF, LaTeX, etc. Clone your Overleaf Git here │
-    │   ├── manuscript     <- Can be where you store your LaTeX manuscript and can also be a │   │                     subgit directory from Overleaf.
-First create the document on │   │                     overleaf and then clone to ./writing.
-Rename the folder to whatever │   │                     you like.
-    │   ├── markdown       <- Markdown files that will be used in the creation of docs.
-Website │   │                     will be built with the folder structure intact.
-    │   └── manuscript     <- Can be where you store your LaTeX manuscript and can also be a │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `pip freeze > requirements.txt`